 Eccentric English author best known for writing the Alice in Wonderland books.
 He was well-known for his inventiveness and spawned a genre known as "literary nonsense."

 He suffered from a stammer beginning in his childhood, a condition that deeply affected his social life.
 He began his studies at Christ Church College, Oxford in the spring of 1850.

-His nonsense poem, Jabberwocky, actually introduced new vocabulary to the English language.
+His nonsense poem, Jabberwocky, actually introduced new vocabulary such as "chortle" to the English language.

-He was born Charles Lutwidge Dodgson to a family whose members included high-ranking officials in the Church of England.
+He was born Charles Lutwidge Dodgson.
+His family included high-ranking officials in the Church of England.
 He grew up with ten siblings.

 He was born in Daresbury, a village within Cheshire, England; author Rebecca West was also born in England.